Black Southerners: Great Migration and Civil Rights Movement

 Most of the major events in the movement occurred in the South, including the Montgomery bus boycott (1955–1956), the Mississippi Freedom Summer (1964), the Selma to Montgomery marches (1965), and the 1968 assassination of Martin Luther King Jr. The Montgomery Improvement Association was formed in 1955 with Martin Luther King Jr. as its president after Rosa Parks was arrested for sitting in the white section of a public city bus.
-The Association organized carpooling for Blacks as well as weekly prayer groups.
+The Association organized carpooling for Black people as well as weekly prayer groups.
 In 1956, it was ruled unconstitutional by the Supreme Court.
 The Montgomery bus boycott was a major event in the civil rights movement, and it brought King to national attention as the leader of this protest.
 He stressed the importance of nonviolence in gaining the respect of the oppressor.
 The Montgomery bus boycott helped birth organizations that were embedded in nonviolence.
 They were the Southern Christian Leadership Conference and the Student Nonviolent Coordinating Committee.
 Some of the most important writings to come out of the movement were written by black Southerners, such as King's famous 1963 "Letter from Birmingham Jail".
 Most civil rights landmarks can be found in the South.
 The Martin Luther King Jr. National Historical Park in Atlanta includes a museum that chronicles the Civil Rights Movement as well as Martin Luther King Jr.'s boyhood home on Auburn Avenue.
 Additionally, Ebenezer Baptist Church is located in the Sweet Auburn district, as is the King Center for Nonviolent Social Change, location of Martin and Coretta Scott King's gravesites.